redhat-developer/observability-operator/README.md

 ## What's required in the Observability operand (CR)?
 Your spec will be required to specify, at a minumum, two things:
 * a `resyncPeriod` to indicate how often external config should be re-fetched
+* a `retention` to configure the lifetime of stored data
 * a `configurationSelector` indicating what labels to match when scanning for external config info ConfigMaps as previously mentioned
 ```yaml